 We support the aspirations of Australia’s First Nation leaders to establish a voice enshrined in the Constitution and a Makarrata Commission to assist with greater self-determination for First Nation peoples.

-All work and policy we develop regarding Aboriginal people and communities involves and respects those affected and is based on justice and self-determination.
+All our work and policy we develop regarding Aboriginal people and communities involves and respects those affected and is based on justice and self-determination.

 Remote community essential services